- Category: Indoor Train Tracts Indoor Train Tracts

 - Written by Susan Mulford Susan Mulford

-“I Want to Witness, But What Do I Say In Court Or Jail?”
+“I Want to Witness, But What Do I Say at a Funeral?

-The hardest part about witnessing is the transition from an everyday conversation onto the Gospel track.
-One way to do it is through relating the Gospel to objects around you like Jesus did many times in Matthew 13.
-These icebreakers will train you how to railroad conversations onto the Gospel track around court or jail.
+Many times the hardest part about witnessing isthe transition from an everyday conversation onto the Gospel track.
+If you do not know how to do this, you will not be witnessing at all.
+One way to turn the conversation it is through relating the Gospel to objects around you like Jesus did many times in Matthew 13.
+These object evangelism icebreakers will train you how to turn conversations onto the Gospel track at a Funeral.
 Jesus is coming soon, so use loving boldness and be compassionate.
 Then be led by the Spirit using whatever method.
-You may prophesy or pray for healing, etc. After the “…”, there is an invitation to be saved.
+You may prophesy or pray for healing, etc. To help pull them in, after the “…”, there is an invitation to be saved.